WNoDeS/WNoDeS/documentation/architectural_framework.md

 At the lowest level, the Virtual Resources Layer, there is the site-specific component, which is designed to be run on the virtual machine itself to make it able to interact with the rest of the WNoDeS system.

 At the Business Logic Layer level there are the bait, hypervisor and site-specific components.
-The bait is the WNoDeS interface to the batch system, and its duty is to translate requests for job execution into requests for virtual machine creation and then move the actual job to the newly created virtual machine, and does this with the help of another instance of the site-specific component, which redirects batch system requests to the bait itself.
+The bait is the WNoDeS interface to the batch system, its duty is to translate requests for job execution into requests for virtual machine creation and then move the actual job to the newly created virtual machine, and does this with the help of another instance of the site-specific component, which redirects batch system requests to the bait itself.
 The hypervisor is the component that actually deals with the low-level detail of the virtual machine management (such as creation, configuration, and destruction) and works on top of an existing virtualization technology that is the Linux KVM.
 The site-specific is the component that allows the site administrator to personalize users’ requests by considering the image characteristics.